chicocheco/mh_selenium/README.md

 Web scraper written in Selenium (Python) inspired by my work in a call center, collecting contact data of rental agencies and individuals offering their estates online.

-Dependencies :
+Dependencies:
+- linux
-- Linux
+- python 3.7
-- pyenv global 3.7.0; python -m venv venv370; pyenv global system; source venv370/bin/activate
-- (venv370) pip install selenium
+- selenium
-- (venv370) pip install openpyxl
+- openpyxl
-- (venv370) pip install pymysql
+- pymysql
-- Firefox v.65 with add-ons uBlock Origin and NoScript installed
-- MariaDB v.
-10.3.12
-- execute `install_db.py` to create a new database user and import a database scheme
+- mariadb (execute `install_db.py` to create a new database user and import a database scheme)
-- unzip `helpers/mrgxem71.scraping.zip` folder into `/home/your_username/.mozilla/firefox` (linux) and set `linux_user`
+- firefox 65 + uBlock Origin and NoScript (unzip `helpers/mrgxem71.scraping.zip` folder into
-variable to match in `contact_scraper.py`
+`/home/your_username/.mozilla/firefox` (linux) and set `linux_user` variable to match in `contact_scraper.py`)

 How it works:
 1. When neither from_page nor to_page arguments were input (int), start scraping from the first page to the last page